Leonora Burton celebrates 30 years on Main Street

 Despite not having a whit of experience in retail, Burton decided to give it a go.
 Thirty years later, The Country Goose is still going strong at 115 Main (the store was located across the street for its first two years).
 The chock-a-block shop, with its mix of gifts for kitchen and bath, candles, coffee and British goods — including the strategically-placed chocolates by the register nook where Burton holds court — continues to draw tourists and devoted locals who rummage through the shelves before having a chat with the proprietress.

 Burton’s accent and exuberant displays of Welshness betray her roots.
-Burton grew up in Newport, Monmouthshire, and made her way to London where she worked in the film and television industry, including at Warner Brothers as its director of subsidiary rights.
+Burton grew up in Newport, Monmouthshire, and made her way to London where she worked in the film and television industry, including at Warner Bros. as its director of subsidiary rights.
 A two-year job posting as publisher of a Warner-owned magazine, Coronet, lured her to New York for an adventure.
 There she met Tony Burton, an Englishman working as a journalist for the New York Daily News.

 Her two-year American adventure turned into marriage and twin boys Robert and David.
 While taking time off to raise them, Burton started writing the first of what are now 11 romance novels set during the British Regency of the early 19th century.